THE ULTIMATE BIRTHSTONE GUIDES

 Why does November have two birthstones?

 November is associated with two distinct birthstones: Topaz and Citrine, gaining their associations throughout history.
-The months of the year differ in the number of birthstones they’re associated with, each month typically having one to two birthstones, though a select few have up to three gemstones.
+The months of the year differ in the number of birthstones they’re associated with, each month typically having one to two birthstones, though a select few have up to three or even four gemstones.

 The number of birthstones per month varies, as do the associated gemstones, which are classified as either modern or traditional.
 The more common of the two types are modern birthstones, which were officially designated by the Jewelers of America in the 1950s.
 Traditional birthstones, on the other hand, are the gemstones that were more commonly linked with their respective months in the early 20th century and earlier.
 Many of these traditional birthstones have become too rare and are not as readily available on the market today, leading to some months having modern birthstones that differ from their traditional counterparts.